-Existing and proposed conditions in Table 1, and details described in this narrative, are based on planning-level assumptions and should be used for high-level planning purposes only.
+Existing and proposed crossing conditions in Table 2.1, and details described in this narrative, are based on planning-level assumptions and should be used for high-level planning purposes only.

 Few High-Water Marks were provided, and none were upstream of the stream crossings (preventing interpolation between points), so additional information is needed to determine the appropriate future road elevation.
-Detailed H&H studies must be conducted at each crossing per SCDOT design standards to determine actual existing conditions and appropriate improvements.
+Detailed H&H studies must be conducted at all five crossings per SCDOT roadway design standards to determine actual existing conditions and appropriate improvements to manage natural surface water flows and stormwater runoff.
+Tidal influence, sea level rise, and climate change impacts on design storm events should also be included in detailed studies.